jwodder/gitmatch/docs/patterns.rst

   by a character (after stripping a final ``/``) produces an invalid pattern that will not match anything.

-- If a directory path matches a pattern list, then all files & directories within that directory recursively will match as well, regardless of any negative patterns that may apply to them
+- If a parent directory of a given path matches a pattern list, then the given path (and the paths of all other files & directories recursively within the matching parent) will match the list as well, regardless of any negative patterns that may be present

 - Patterns cannot contain the NUL character